NATIONAL FUTSAL FOOTBALL OPENING MATCHES - NBC SVG

-The National Futsal Championship will open tomorrow evening at 7:00 at the Chili Hard Court in Georgetown with six matches in Zone “A” of the Championship.
+The National Futsal Tournament opened at the Chili Hard Court in Georgetown last Saturday.
+Sparta F.C with two wins and a draw and Owia United, with a victory and two draws topped Zone “A” to advance to the next round of the Competition.

-The Zone comprises Owia FC, Brownstown United, Sparta FC, and DESCO Strikers.
+Sparta F.C beat DESCO Strikers 9-2, won by default from Brownstown, and drew 2-2 with Owia United.
+Owia United won by default from Brownstown, drew 3-3 with DESCO Strikers, and also drew their other game 2-2 with Sparta F.C.
+It is not known why Brownstown failed to turn out for any of their matches.

-After an Opening Ceremony, Sparta FC will meet DESCO Strikers at 7:30, Owia FC will oppose Brownstown United at 8:35, Sparta FC will play against Brownstown United at 9:10, DESCO Strikers will meet Owia F.C at 9:55, Sparta F.C will face Owia F.C at 10:40, while Brownstown United will clash with DESCO Strikers at 11:30.
+Sparta FC’s Keno Matthews with three goals was the leading scorer in the opening matches, but the outstanding performance came in the match between Sparta F.C and Owia United, whose goal-keeper brought off some great saves.

 Advertisement